hapax/hapax.github.io/assets/zeta-regularisation.md

     \frac{1}{2\sinh(\beta\omega/2)}.
 $$

-This is not exactly an advertisment for path integrals, but for the regularisation method.
+This is not exactly an advertisment for path integrals, but it is a small advertisment for the regularisation method.
-Usually, one has to insert factors by hand, but here, the two approaches automatically agree!
+Usually, one has to insert factors by hand to get the Hamiltonian and path integral method to agree.
+Here, the two approaches automatically agree!

 ---